divimode/evaluation-task/README.md

 ## Task Requirements

-1. Create a new WordPress plugin with a unique name and a basic plugin header.
-2. Implement a custom shortcode that meets the following specifications:
+1. Implement a custom shortcode that meets the following specifications:
    - The shortcode should be named `[cta_box]`.
-   - The shortcode should accept the following attributes: `title`, `message`, `button_label`, and `button_url`.
+   - The shortcode should accept the following attributes: `title`, `button_label`, and `button_url`.
-   - The output of the shortcode should be a styled CTA box containing a title, a short message, a button with the specified label and URL (open in new tab), and a click counter.
+   - The output of the shortcode should be a styled CTA box containing a title, the shortcode contents, a button with the specified label and URL (open in new tab), and a click counter.
+   - The shortcode contents can contain the following HTML elements: `strong`, `em`, `mark`
-3. Add JavaScript functionality to the shortcode output:
+2. Add JavaScript functionality to the shortcode output:
    - The click counter should increment each time the button is clicked and store the count per user using the browser's localStorage.
-   - Use vanilla JavaScript or jQuery to implement the click counter functionality.
+   - Decide how you want to implement the front end click-counter logic.
+The choice is up to you: You can use vanilla JavaScript, jQuery, or React.
    - Properly enqueue the JavaScript file in the plugin.
-4. Ensure the plugin follows WordPress code style guidelines and best practices for plugin and shortcode development.
+3. Ensure the plugin follows WordPress code style guidelines and best practices for plugin and shortcode development.
-5. The code should run on the latest WordPress version using its [recommended requirements](https://wordpress.org/about/requirements/).
+4. The code should run on the latest WordPress version using its [recommended requirements](https://wordpress.org/about/requirements/).
-6. Update this README.md file with clear documentation on how to install, set up, and use the plugin, including shortcode usage examples.
+5. Update this README.md file with clear documentation on how to install, set up, and use the plugin, including shortcode usage examples.

 ## Deliverables